liampshaw/CoV-homoplasy-filtering/README.md

 These thresholds can be changed in the main script.
 See manuscript for more discussion of the rationale.

-**It is possible that even homoplasies which pass these filtering thresholds may be artefactual/spurious, so please use and interpret results with caution.**
+**It is possible that even homoplasies which pass these filtering thresholds may be artefactual/spurious, so please use and interpret results with caution.** For example, see a recent report from [de Maio et al.](https://www.researchgate.net/project/Phylodynamic-methods-for-SARS-CoV-2/update/5eac5299f155db0001f8cf0d).

 ## Outputs